 Let me be real with you for a moment; building one SUCCESSFUL network marketing business is time-consuming and hard work.
-It takes focus, discipline, commitment and minimum three to ten YEARS to do.
-Building two or more companies at a time is next to impossible to do for most people.
+It takes self-discipline, commitment and minimum three to five YEARS of intense focus to do.
+Building two or more companies at the same time is next to impossible to do for most people.

 I personally think it’s much better to invest 100% of your focus and energy into one business opportunity.

 Find a great company with products you love, make a minimum five-year commitment and never look back.